BalakrishnanBalasubramanian/build-mvn-deploy-rest/README.md

 ## build-mvn-deploy-rest

-This project contains the details on building and deploying jBPM projects into jBPM engine.
+This project contains the details about building and deploying jBPM projects into jBPM engine.